2. Data Preparation and Analysis¶

 plt.yticks(fontsize=19)

-is in a league of his own for three point shooting (Blue line peak right of middle) - While
+• We can now see Steph Curry is in a league of his own for three point shooting (Blue line peak right of middle)

-is tops for Assists and Free Throws at the elite level (Orange Line), which also means he is very good a drawing fouls from the opposition (something not obvious in stats except for plus minus score or something more generic) Steph Curry
+• While Damian Lillard is tops for Assists and Free Throws at the elite level (Orange Line), which also means he is very good a drawing fouls from the opposition (something not obvious in stats except for plus minus score or something more generic)

-- Anthony Davis is a ntoable shot blocker here (green line).
+• Anthony Davis is a ntoable shot blocker here (blue line).

 df_matrix_70 = calc_productivity_matrix(df, cols_pos, min_thresh=0.7)# lower minustes played threshold to pull in less experienced pros and rookies that are performing well